-UNSOM has also been working with CSOs and has trained some of them to strengthen their capacity for monitoring and reporting on human rights in the country.
-Since access is restricted because of the security situation, human rights CSOs have played a vital role in support of UNSOM’s mandate to monitor and report human rights violations and abuses, particularly in remote areas.
+UNSOM has also been working with CSOs, and has trained some of them, to strengthen their capacity for monitoring and reporting on human rights in the country.
+Since access is restricted because of the security situation, human rights CSOs have played a vital role in support of UNSOM’s mandate to monitor and report on human rights violations and abuses, particularly in remote areas.

 The collaboration with CSOs allows UNSOM to reach important segments of the Somali public including youth, students, and internally displaced persons (IDPs).

 HRPG continued to participate in the activities of the Nairobi-based Somalia Human Rights Working Group comprising the European Union and its Member States, Norway, Switzerland and the United States.
 The Working Group is an important platform for advocacy, information-sharing and identifying initiatives to support the FGS for improved human rights promotion and protection.

 UNSOM continues to work very closely with the Independent Expert on the Human Rights Situation in Somalia, the Office of the UN High Commissioner for Human Rights and the UN Human Rights Council in sustaining their efforts for the promotion and protection of human rights in Somalia.